Are you struggling to break up with someone?

 8. Never Blame

-I was recently a spectator to a major breakup, and at some point, it turned into a payback day.
-The person who was doing the breaking up used the opportunity to voice their grievances.
+I was recently a spectator at a breakup, that quickly turned into payback day.
+The person doing the breaking up was using the opportunity to air their dirty laundry.

-If you feel the need to discuss your pain, do so with somebody else, ideally a therapist or a coach.
+If you feel the need to discuss your pain, do so with an outsider, ideally a therapist or a coach.
 It will be much more of a cathartic experience.

 9. Move Out